 CloudFormation Stacksets

-Stacksets is one of the features of CloudFormation, which is designed to help and address the challenges that are there while using Infrastructure as Code in situations that include multiple AWS accounts and/or AWS Regions.
-Creating the same resource manually across Region and Account is one of the tedious things and takes up a lot of time it even needs constant monitoring and consistency while granting IAM permissions.
+Stack sets are one of the features of CloudFormation, designed to help address the challenges while using Infrastructure as Code in situations that include multiple AWS accounts and/or AWS Regions.
+Creating the same resource manually across Regions and Accounts is tedious and takes up a lot of time; it even needs constant monitoring and consistency while granting IAM permissions.

-With Stacksets, it is easy to define an AWS resource configuration in a CloudFormation template and then roll it out across multiple AWS accounts and or Regions with a couple of clicks.
+With Stacksets, it is easy to define an AWS resource configuration in a CloudFormation template and then roll it out across multiple AWS accounts and or Regions with a few clicks.
 This saves a lot of time, makes resource creation across multiple accounts and regions much simpler, and helps to give the right IAM permissions without an issue.
-It is easy to configure, and once done, it can be expanded by adding additional accounts and regions as per use-case.
+It is easy to configure, and once done; it can be expanded by adding additional accounts and regions as per the use case.

 Working: